dougeby/IntuneDocs/intune-user-help/set-or-change-your-passcode-ios.md

 # Set or change your passcode

-If your iOS device doesn't comply with your company support's passcode policy, a message appears that briefly describes the issue and explains what you need to do to make your passcode meet the requirements.
+Create a new passocode or change an existing one to meet your organization's requirements.
+The passcode will prevent unauthorized people from unlocking and using your device.

-Your company support can set more than one passcode requirement.
-For example, the passcode might have to contain a certain number of characters, and it might need to have a mix of numbers, letters, and characters.
-Because more than one requirement might be set, these instructions can explain only how to set or change your passcode.
-They don't explain every possible combination of requirements.
-These passcodes are used, for example, to access your device from the lock screen.
+Your organization can set more than one passcode requirement.
+For a list of common password requirements, see [Device password requirements for enrolled devices](password-does-not-meet-it-administrator-requirements.md).

-If you have trouble setting a passcode that meets the passcode requirements, contact your company support for help.
+If you have trouble creating or changing your passcode, contact your IT support person.

 ## Set your passcode